 grazing animals.

 The emissions from housing include emissions from feeds other than silage.
-As feeding with silage can be a large source of NMVOCs, especially with regard to dairy cows, two different methodologies are given: one for ‘dairy cows plus other cattle’ and another for the ‘remaining’ livestock categories.
-The methodology for dairy cattle and other cattle is based on feed intake.
-The methodology for other livestock categories is based on excreted volatile substances.
+As feeding with silage can be a large source of NMVOCs, especially with regard to dairy cows, two different methodologies are given:

+Cattle: based on gross feed intake (GE)

+Remaining livestock categories: based on excreted volatile substances (VS)

 At present, few studies are described in the scientific literature that provide NMVOC emission estimates for housed livestock, manure storage and manure application together.
 Hence, EFs are not available to directly, and independently, estimate emissions of NMVOCs resulting from manure storage and manure application.
 However, a correlation between NH3 emissions and many of the different NMVOCs emitted from livestock housing has been found (r2 ≈ 0.5) (Feilberg et al., 2010).
 Therefore, NMVOC emissions from manure stores and manure application are estimated as a fraction of those from livestock housing.
 This fraction is assumed to be the same ratio as for NH3 emissions.

 It is recognised that this methodology has shortcomings because it can include bias: